front-end-foundations/session1/readme.md

 1. Download the original files as distributed in class and, using the steps above, try to recreate the design we did in class.
 1. Examine the provided homework samples for inspiration and try your hand at redesigning the page using the CSS techniques described in class as well as in the *CSS3 for Web Designers* reading assignment below.
+1. Upload your efforts to oit2.scps.nyu.edu as outlined below and send a notification via the `frontend-foundations` slack channel

 ## Reading
 * HTML5 for Web Designers - chapters 1, 2, 5 and 6.